mesosphere/dcos-docs-site/pages/dkp/konvoy/1.8/upgrade/upgrade-cli/index.md

 The version of Kubernetes Base Addons changed if you use KBA, so you need to change your `configVersion` for your `configRepository`: `https://github.com/mesosphere/kubernetes-base-addons` to be `spec.addons.configVersion: stable-1.20-4.4.0` for of kind: ClusterConfiguration.

-If you use Kommander, you need to change the `configVersion` for your `configRepository`: `https://github.com/mesosphere/kubeaddons-kommander` to be `spec.addons.configVersion: stable-1.20-1.4.4` for of kind: ClusterConfiguration.
+If you use Kommander, you need to change the `configVersion` for your `configRepository`: `https://github.com/mesosphere/kubeaddons-kommander` to be `spec.addons.configVersion: stable-1.20-1.4.4` for kind: ClusterConfiguration.

 If you have Dispatch enabled, you need to change the `configVersion` for your `configRepository`: `https://github.com/mesosphere/kubeaddons-dispatch` to be `configVersion: stable-1.20-1.4.6` for of kind: ClusterConfiguration